rave-engine/rave/CONTRIBUTING.md

   * The test cases are an exception to this.
 - Use import aliases (`import foo.bar.baz as baz`) if you feel name references are becoming too long.
 - End a file with a newline.
+- Try to section off relevant grouped parts of your code, preferably with a header like '## Internals.' or '## API.'

 Commit messages